atxwang/atxwang.github.io/_posts/recent events.md

 a juvenile idea of protest

-it is no surprise to me that the protest
+it is no surprise to me that the protests run by juveniles

 ---
 a word on frat fascism---and why they will never like you